PsyCas/Your-Favorite-Games-done-terribly/pong/Readme.txt

 Run the Game through file "Pong"
-Its pretty crap but lulz, it works
+1. Its pretty crap but lulz, it works...
+I guess? *eek*
-Its built to make your fail, so you're not competing against anyone but yourself.
+2. Its built to make your fail, so you're not competing against anyone but yourself.

-// Dev Doc
+// Dev To-dos aka a fancy way of saying fix this pathetic excuse of a game.

-Um, make it better, I guess?
+1. Um, make it better.. somehow, I guess?
-When you press down without releasing up, the controls invert when you keep pressing down or up, it keeps going there the just appears back, idk how to fix this but i bet I can.
+2. When you press down without releasing up, the controls invert...
+BEST GAME 2018!